For donations made in 2021

-The tax-advantaged opportunities for charitable giving passed under the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020 have been extended through 2021!
-This means your income tax deduction for cash gifts in 2020 also applies to your gifts in 2021.
-The CARES Act was signed into law on March 27, 2020, to help mitigate the effects of COVID-19 on the economy.
-If you no longer itemize your personal deductions, the recent CARES Act allows you to deduct up to $300 in cash donations to charity on your 2020 tax return, despite taking the standard deduction if you no longer itemize your personal deductions.
-Separately, if you itemize your deductions, you are now eligible to deduct donations to Doylestown Health up to 100% of your adjusted gross income (AGI) for cash contributions in 2020 and 2021.
-This raises the prior deduction cap of 65% of AGI for cash contributions, allows especially generous donors to reduce their 2020 and/or 2021 federal income tax to zero.
+The tax-advantaged opportunities for charitable giving passed under the Coronavirus Aid, Relief, and Economic Security (CARES) Act allow you to deduct up to $300, despite taking the standard deduction if you no longer itemize your personal deductions.
+Separately, if you itemize your deductions, you are eligible to deduct donations to Doylestown Health up to 100% of your adjusted gross income (AGI) for cash contributions in 2021.
 Existing carry-over rules still apply, so some donors may even be able to carry over unused cash contribution deductions for up to five years.

 You can make a gift directly from your IRA to Doylestown Health without having to recognize the transfer as income.
 To qualify, you must be at least age 70½ and the transfer must be made by your plan provider directly to Doylestown Health Foundation.
 The distribution is tax-free and counts toward your required minimum distribution.
 You can donate any amount from your IRA up to $100,000 annually, all of which will help Doylestown Health prepare for its second century of care.